 - 6:30PM - No cover!

-Under the direction of Chip Herrington, the 19-piece Mobile Big Band plays on the back deck of the Bluegill Restaurant.
+Under the direction of Chip Herrington, the 19-piece Mobile Big Band plays on the newly constructed stage behind the Bluegill Restaurant on the Mobile Causeway.
 You'll hear classic Glenn Miller-era favorites, including standards from the Great American Songbook sung by Doug Breau and Karmilla Ali.

 - JUNE 18

 - AUGUST 20

 - SEPTEMBER 17

 Will there be a new album anytime soon?

 DB: "I've been working on an album of pop classics from the '50 and '60s for a while now and it's a long process.
 I am hoping for a 2019 release."